 So, seeing as all the models listed here feature open-air coolers, what else is there to say about those?

-Meanwhile, triple-fan coolers are the exact opposite – they take up more space, adding some extra length to the card, but having three fans allows for better cooling, extra overclocking headroom, and lower noise generation since the fans won’t have to spin as fast in order to keep the card cool.
+Meanwhile, triple-fan coolers are the exact opposite.
+Naturally, they take up more space and add some extra length to the card.
+However, having three fans allows for better cooling, extra overclocking headroom, and lower noise generation since the fans do not have to spin as fast to keep the card cool.

 Finally, dual-fan coolers find a balance between size, cooling efficiency, and noise generation, and most of the cards here are cooled by dual-fan coolers, which is pretty much the norm for graphics cards in this price range.

-That said, this could be a minor and inconsequential boost of only two or three frames in some of the more demanding AAA games, but if you’re playing eSports or other less demanding titles, it could end up being a solid boost that would allow you to have a more stable triple-digit framerate with a 144 Hz monitor.
+That said, this could be a minor and inconsequential boost of only two or three frames in some of the more demanding AAA games.
+If you’re playing eSports or other less demanding titles instead, it could end up being a substantial boost that would allow you to have a more stable triple-digit framerate with a 144 Hz monitor.